 In Road to Bali, when Bing Crosby finds the Oscar Humphrey Bogart received for The African Queen, Bob Hope snatches it away from him, tells him he already has one.
 Hope then begins making his acceptance speech.
-(He never was nominated for a competitive one, but he would receive 4 Honorary Oscars and the Jean Hersholt Humanitarian Award - plus, he frequently appeared at the show, often as the host.)
+(He never was nominated for a competitive one, but he would receive 4 Honorary Oscars and the Jean Hersholt Humanitarian Award - plus, he frequently appeared at the show, and hosted a record fourteen times.)

 The trope is referenced and mocked in Bowfinger by black action star Kit Ramsey (Eddie Murphy):